houd1ni/WebsocketPromisify/README.md

     reconnect: 2,
     // Lazy connect: connects only if something sent (then sends all of them!)
     lazy: false,
+    // Existing socket if you already have one to augment with this force.
+    socket: null,
     // You can set your own middleware here.
     adapter: ((host, protocols) => new WebSocket(host, protocols)),
     // WebSocket constructor's protocol field.